About Us Contact Shop

 It is ok to say no and when you do this, you help your self-esteem by showing yourself that your needs and desires matter.

-You’re not relying on others for acceptance and are worried that you’ll be rejected.
+You’re not relying on others for acceptance and worried that you’ll be rejected.

-If doing big actions to improve your self-esteem feels too intimidating, then you can start finding small ways to progress.
+If doing big actions to improve your self-esteem feels too intimidating, then you can start with small goals that’ll help you to progress.

 And remember, small is important.
 If you set goals that are too big for you to accomplish now, your self-esteem is gonna take a hit.